pingcap/docs/tidb-cloud/built-in-monitoring.md

 If all these reasons are excluded, you can contact the [PingCAP support team](/tidb-cloud/tidb-cloud-support.md) for troubleshooting.

-**2. Why Metrics may be discontinuous in rare cases?**
+**2. Why might metrics be discontinuous in rare cases?**

-In some rare situations, metrics might be lost, such as high pressure on the monitoring system.
+In some rare cases, metrics might be lost, such as when the monitoring system experiences high pressure.

 If you encounter this problem, you can contact the [PingCAP support team](/tidb-cloud/tidb-cloud-support.md) for troubleshooting.